westrangeloops/q2D-Materials/README.md

 ## Documentation

-For a detailed tutorials and detailed parameter reference, see [Examples/Creator.md](Examples/Creator.md).
+For tutorials and examples, see the `Examples/` folder (Creator, Templates, Glazer, Jagodzinski, Monolayer, Twist).

 ## License